blanktphan/learning-journey/technical-skills/03-database/02-the-relational-model/01-tables.-rows,-and-columns.md

 ## Introduction: The Foundation of Modern Databases

-The **Relational Model** was introduced by Dr. Edgar F. Codd in 1970, revolutionizing how we think about data organization and database design.
-This model views a database as **a collection of relations**, providing a simple yet powerful framework for data representation with strong mathematical foundations rooted in set theory and predicate logic.
+The Relational Model was introduced by Dr. Edgar F. Codd in 1970, revolutionizing how we think about data organization and database design.
+This model views a database as a collection of relations, providing a simple yet powerful framework for data representation with strong mathematical foundations rooted in set theory and predicate logic.

 ### Why the Relational Model Matters

 The relational model's strength lies in its elegant simplicity and mathematical rigor:
-- **Conceptual Clarity**: Data is organized in intuitive two-dimensional tables
+- Conceptual Clarity: Data is organized in intuitive two-dimensional tables
-- **Mathematical Foundation**: Based on solid set theory and predicate logic
+- Mathematical Foundation: Based on solid set theory and predicate logic
-- **Universal Adoption**: Became the dominant database model for over 50 years
+- Universal Adoption: Became the dominant database model for over 50 years
-- **SQL Integration**: Provides the theoretical basis for SQL (Structured Query Language)
+- SQL Integration: Provides the theoretical basis for SQL (Structured Query Language)

-In practical terms, we commonly refer to a **Relation** as a **Table**—a two-dimensional structure consisting of rows and columns that humans can easily understand and work with.
+In practical terms, we commonly refer to a Relation as a Table—a two-dimensional structure consisting of rows and columns that humans can easily understand and work with.

 ---